IonutBelean/javascript-project/README.md

 I used 4 countries and for each 10 cities to display the weather in real time.

-For Romania cities I put some pics.
+For cities in Romania I put some pics.

 ### Hope you like it! 😁